>> What does “Karama” mean?

 At Karama's core, we believe in placing dignity on women and families through creative, purposeful work.
 Through every transaction, we're committed to providing quality handcrafted merchandise at fair wages that will empower women and men to lift themselves out of poverty into lives full of dignity and hope.

-Karama partners with organizations throughout Tanzania, Kenya, Ethiopia, Malawi, and Zanzibar that employ marginalized people, meaning those who are living in extreme poverty, have physical disabilities, are HIV-positive, are single parents, or have few opportunities in their areas.
+Karama partners with small businesses throughout Kenya, Ethiopia, Tanzania, Uganda, Malawi and Haiti that employ marginalized people, meaning those who live in extreme poverty, have physical disabilities, are HIV-positive, are single parents, or have few opportunities in their areas.
 Karama staff and volunteers regularly visit the artisans at their workplaces and homes to ensure that they are being treated with dignity and to build relationships with the amazing people who make our products.

 >> Where does the money go?

-As a nonprofit, we reinvest our profits in artisans through product purchases and donate a minimum of 15% of our total sales revenue each year to YoungLife Africa, a youth-empowerment organization that reaches out to young people and builds leadership skills while sharing the teachings of Jesus Christ.
+As a nonprofit, we reinvest our profits in artisans through product purchases and donate a minimum of 10% of our total sales revenue each year to YoungLife Africa and Young Life Haiti, youth-empowerment organizations that reach out to young people and build leadership skills while sharing the teachings of Jesus Christ.
 We are committed to ensuring our artisans are paid a living wage; therefore, the organizations and artisans, not Karama, decide payment for work and products.

-Products featured on our website are warehoused in the USA.
-Products are packaged within 1-3 business days of placing order.
-Shipping time is 2-5 days within the USA.
+Products featured on our website are warehoused in the US.
+Products are packaged within 5 business days of placing order.
+Shipping time is 2-5 days within the US.

 >> Where are you located?

-Karama headquarters and storefront are located in Evansville, Indiana.
-We also have a remote office in Dar es Salaam, Tanzania.
+Karama headquarters and Outlet are located in Evansville, Indiana.
+We have staff members in Kenya, Ethiopia, and Rwanda, and board members across the US.

 6840 Logan Dr, Ste B